 - Then, get quotes from comparison sites and/or speak to an energy broker to see what other suppliers are offering.

-Financial Disclosure: We may be paid a fee if you purchase business electricity with Love Energy Savings or Make it Cheaper using the links on this page.
+Financial Disclosure: We may be paid a fee if you get a quote for business electricity from Bionic or Love Energy Savings using the links on this page.
 This comes at no cost to you and helps to pay for us running this website.